• Skip to primary navigation

 The Griffin Museum of Photography hosts multiple calls for entry year-round, offering exciting opportunities within our community.
 Entrants are considered for unique perks, including exhibition prizes, Director’s selections, special acquisition opportunities, and exclusive partnerships with leading photography publications.
 Additional benefits include cash awards, online exhibitions, and featured spotlights across our digital platforms.

-Griffin Museum 15th Annual Photobook Exhibition
+The Griffin Museum’s 16th Annual Photobook Exhibition

 Juried by Karen Davis of Davis Orton Gallery, and Crista Dix, Executive Director of the Griffin Museum.